ethereum-oasis-op/baseline/README.md

 | `@baseline-protocol/privacy` | `core/privacy` | Core privacy package initially exposing a zkSnark circuit provider factory; designed to support future privacy implementations |
 | `@baseline-protocol/types` | `core/types` | Core reuseable type definitions; also provides a convenience wrapper around interacting with `lib/` assets (i.e. circuits) |

 Implementing a minimum set of these `core` packages will help you maintain *baseline-compliance* as the protocol evolves and standards emerge.
 As of the initial `core` release, depending on the `api`, `messaging` and `privacy` packages should be considered the most minimalistic approach to implementing the protocol, provided that your organization is participating in a workgroup that has deployed the `contracts` artifacts.
-A reference implementation and end-to-end test suite featuring Alice and Bob is being maintained under [`examples/baseline-app`](examples/baseline-app).
+A reference implementation and end-to-end test suite featuring Alice and Bob is being maintained under [`examples/bri-1`](examples/bri-1).

 ## License

 All code in this repo is released under the CC0 1.0 Universal public domain dedication.
-For the full license text, refer to [license.md](license.md).
+For the full license text, refer to [LICENSE](LICENSE).

 ## Contributing